What's New!

 of Ravenna lasted three years.
 Eventually Theodoric convinced Odoacer to surrender by promising

-him a certain share of power;
+him he would retain a share of power;

 According to the traditional Germanic rules, the Ostrogoths claimed for themselves one third